matheuristic/plan9port-config/fontscripts/README.md

 Note that the scripts can be quite slow and generate quite a large font folder for fonts that have very wide Unicode coverage.

+- `makepresentfont.sh`: Mix different `fontsrv` vector fonts (or different weights and styles) into a new Plan 9 font.

 - `subf_get_1_size.rc`: Get a single size of a given font.
 Example
   usage: